-It’s April 2020 and we are in the middle of a global crisis caused by the Corona virus.
-We offer this Wisdom Talk and Guided Meditation for a Time of Uncertainty to support your journey through this unprecedented experience.
+We offer this Wisdom Talk and Guided Meditation for a Time of Uncertainty to support your journey through this unprecedented time caused by the Coronavirus.

 Do you think there’s something wrong with you if you are having a hard time right now?